 Chris Kelly – Biography

 Chris Kelly is a husband, grandfather, serial entrepreneur and business owner.
-He is the founder and largest individual shareholder of Keltruck Limited – the largest, privately owned distributor in the Scania worldwide network – which turns over in excess of £200m annually and employs more than 430 people.
+He is the founder and a major shareholder of Keltruck Limited – the largest, privately owned distributor in the Scania worldwide network – which turns over in excess of £200m annually and employs more than 430 people.

 Chris was born in Manchester in 1949 and aged one came to live in Wolverhampton in the Black Country with his mother and policeman father, also named Chris Kelly.